csecareanu/linux/bash_scripting/sed.md

 * `sed '$a ----------------' sed_employee_info.txt`
 * To modify the file: `sed -i '$a ----------------' sed_employee_info.txt`

-### Insert a new line before/after a line which contains a specified text
+### Insert a new line before/after all lines which contain a specified text
 * `sed -i '/Narendra/i 0 Mounika 46000' sed_employee_info.txt`
 * `sed -i '/Clinton/a 5 Anil 56000' sed_employee_info.txt`